tika2091/fizz-buzz/README.md

 #3 complex-condition.html - You are given conditions to make a decision what to print as a result

 #4 Nesting condition: You can nest if statement inside another if statement

+#5 Switch Statement: Switch is used to check too many cases.